sorofawalter-bit/oaqjp-final-project-emb-ai/README.md

 # coding-project-template
-This is the Final Project for Emotion Detection App.
+This is the Final project for Emotion Detection App.